rfwlab/rfw/docs/articles/devtools.md

 The `rfw dev` command launches a file‑watching server that recompiles your project into WebAssembly on every change.
 It also serves the generated assets over an HTTP server so you can iterate quickly without leaving the terminal.
 Any files placed in a top-level `static/` directory are available at the root URL during development, and requests to `/static/*` are transparently served as `/*`.
 When a `host/` directory is present, `rfw dev` builds and runs the host binary from `build/host/host` so host components can be exercised locally.

+By default the server listens on port `8080`.
+Override it with the `--port` flag or the `RFW_PORT` environment variable.

 Run the development server from the project directory:

 ```bash